-The Compensation Committee is responsible for administration of the 2005 Equity Incentive Plan (the "Plan"), and establishes the number of options granted and restricted shares awarded.
-The purpose of the Plan is to encourage and enable the named executive officers, employees and certain non-employee Board members to acquire a proprietary interest in the Company, thus furthering their interest in stimulating the growth and prosperity of the Company.
-In keeping with the Compensation Committee's philosophy to provide long-term equity incentives to named executive officers and other key employees, it is anticipated that restricted share awards and share options will be granted to named executive officers and other key employees on a periodic basis.
+The Compensation Committee is responsible for administration of our Plan, and establishes the number of options granted and restricted shares awarded.
+The purpose of the Plan is to encourage and enable our named executive officers, employees and non-employee Board members to acquire a proprietary interest in the Company, thus furthering their interest in stimulating the growth and prosperity of the Company.
+In keeping with the Compensation Committee's philosophy to provide long-term equity incentives to our named executive officers and other key employees, it is anticipated that restricted share awards and share options will be granted to our named executive officers and other key employees on a periodic basis.

 The number of shares available under the Plan was initially 500,000, though this number is subject to adjustment upon the occurrence of corporate transactions such as recapitalizations or share splits.
-As of December 31, 2009, there were 342,200 shares available for grant under the Plan.
+As of December 31, 2012, there were 231,250 shares available for grant under the Plan.
 The Compensation Committee has the authority to select the eligible recipients, the number of shares to be granted, to modify an award from time to time, and to set the rules and guidelines of administration for the Plan.
 The Compensation Committee also has the sole discretion to impose forfeiture provisions upon certain terminations, or accelerated vesting upon a change in control.

-At the mid-year meeting of the Compensation Committee, it reviews the long-term incentives currently held by the Company's named executive officers and determines the terms of new long-term equity incentives to be awarded to executives of the Company.
-The awards are then presented to the Board for approval at the Board meeting immediately following the Annual Meeting of Shareholders.
+The Compensation Committee reviewed the long-term incentives held by the Company's named executive officers and determined the terms of new long-term equity incentives to be awarded to executives of the Company at its March 2012 meeting.
+The awards were then presented to the Board for approval.

-In 2009, when determining the number of restricted shares to be granted to each of Mssrs.
-Rosemore, Berlin and Salit, the Compensation Committee was primarily influenced by its objective for the grant date fair value of the restricted share awards to be equal to a fixed dollar amount.
+In 2012, when determining the number of restricted shares to be granted to each of Messrs.
+Rosemore, Salit and Berlin, the Compensation Committee was primarily influenced by its objective for the grant date fair value of the restricted share awards to be equal to a fixed dollar amount.
 This objective results in more shares being granted when the Company's share price is relatively low, and fewer shares being granted when the Company's share price is relatively high.
-The Compensation Committee does not use the number of restricted shares granted as an incentive in itself, but views the granting of equity as an incentive for the named executive officers to manage the Company such that its share price will appreciate, thereby benefiting all of the Company's shareholders.
-Because the restricted shares vest over a two-year period, the Compensation Committee believes that the shares are an incentive for the named executive officers to maximize the Company's financial performance over the long term.
+The Compensation Committee does not use the number of restricted shares granted as an incentive in itself, but views the granting of equity as an incentive for our named executive officers to manage the Company such that its share price will appreciate, thereby benefiting all of the Company's shareholders.
+The Compensation Committee has established a two-year vesting period for the restricted shares because it believes that the restricted shares provide an incentive for our named executive officers to maximize the Company's financial performance over the long term.

-During 2009, each of the named executive officers received 3,333 or 3,334 restricted shares, each with a grant date of June 13, 2009.
-The terms of these awards are described in greater detail in the narrative following the Grants of Plan-Based Awards in 2009 table.
-Individual grants were made by the Compensation Committee based upon recommendations of the Chief Executive Officer and the Compensation Committee's own deliberations as to the individual's overall level of compensation.
+During 2012, Mr. Rosemore received 3,334 restricted shares and Messrs.
+Salit and Berlin received 3,333 restricted shares each with a grant date of March 9, 2012.
+The terms of these awards are described in greater detail in the narrative following the Grants of Plan-Based Awards in 2012 table.
+Individual grants were made by the Compensation Committee based upon the Compensation Committee's own deliberations as to the individual's overall level of compensation.